nicholasbair/ex_nylas/README.md

 5. [Ecto](https://hex.pm/packages/ecto) is also used when transforming the API response from Nylas into structs.
 Any validation errors are logged, but errors are not returned/raised in order to make to SDK resilient to changes to the API contract.

 6. Use `all/2` to fetch all of a given object and let the SDK page for you.
-Req will handle retries on errors by default, if retries fail, partial results are not returned.
+Req will handle retries on errors by default, if retries fail, partial results are not returned (unless `send_to` is used).

 Note - depending on the result set, this operation could take time, consider using a query/filter to reduce the number of results and/or making this an async operation.

 Optionally include:
-- `delay` to throttle requests and avoid 429s (note: this delay is independent of retry delays configured in the HTTP client)
+- `delay` to throttle requests and avoid 429s (note: strongly recommended; this delay is independent of retry delays configured in the HTTP client)
 - `send_to` to pass each page to your single arity function instead of accumulating all of the result set in memory
 - `with_metadata` any data that should be included when invoking the function provided in `send_to`, results are sent as a tuple `{metadata, page}`